CircleCI-Public/cimg-base/README.md

 `<YYYY.MM>` - This image tag is a monthly snapshot of the image, referred to by the 4 digit year, dot, and a 2 digit month.
 For example `2019.09` would be the monthly snapshot tag from September 2019.
 This tag is intended for projects that are highly sensitive to changes and want the most deterministic builds possible.

+`-version` - This is an optional extension to the tag to specify the version of Ubuntu to use.
+There can be up to two options, the current LTS and the previous LTS.
+As of this writing, those options would be `18.04` or `20.04`.
+When leaving the version out, suggested, the default version will be used.
+The default Ubuntu version is the newest LTS version, after it has been out for 2 months.
+For example, Ubuntu 20.04 came out in April 2020, so it will become the default version for this image July 2020.
+The previous LTS version will be supported for a year after it drops out of the default slot.

 ## Development